 A problem of practice is a current problem or challenge that you believe could be improved through blended teaching.

-Problems of practice can fall under any of the three purposes outlined in section 1.1.
+Problems of practice can fall under any of the three purposes outlined in section 5.1 and 5.2.
 However, the most meaningful and powerful problems of practice for teachers deal directly with improving learning outcomes for their students.

 Problems of Practice in Science

-Reflection Question: What barriers did Meredith Brady face in implementing blended teaching and what resources did she use to overcome those barriers?
+Reflection Questions: What barriers did Meredith Brady face in implementing blended teaching?
+What resources did she use to overcome those barriers?
 What resources are available to you in your school?

-Reflectin Question: What were some of the challenges that Alan Schwalb faced with blended learning and what are some ideas for overcoming those challenges?
+Reflection Question: What were some of the challenges that Alan Schalb faced with blended learning?
+What are some ideas for overcoming those challenges?

 Finding Your Problems of Practice